 Configuring LACP on the TP-Link T2600G-28TS

-After clicking “Apply” you should now see the LAG on the “LAG Table” section.
+After clicking “Apply” you should now see the LAGG on the “LAG Table” section.

 Configuring LACP on the TP-Link T1500G-10MPS

 Configuring the LAGG on the TP-Link T1500G-10MPS is pretty similar to the TP-Link T2600G-28TS.
 The location of the items on the interface is the main difference.
 Go to the “L2 Features” tab, then click “LAG” from the left menu.
 There should be nothing in the “LAG Table” section.
 You may set the hash algorithm on this page as well.
 I do not know if it needs to be the same as the other switch, but it is not a bad idea to make it the same just in case it could cause problems.